 The number one benefit I find a drysuit has is the fact that when you exit the water you are dry, so you warm up easily.
 There is nothing worse than exiting the water wet and cold, with a cool breeze blowing over the ocean.

-I know most wetsuit divers will pull their suit down to their waist during a surface interval, dry off and put a dry, warm jacket on.
-That’s a great plan, but I bet you are dreading the task of putting a wet and cold suit back on for dive two.
+I know most divers will pull their wetsuit down to their waist during a surface interval, dry off and put a dry, warm jacket on.
+That’s a great plan, but I bet you are dreading putting a wet and cold suit back on for dive two.

 If you are deciding between a really think wetsuit (7 or 8mm) or a drysuit, I would dive dry any day of the week.
 We also have an awesome deal for platinum members too.

-Ask any of our team who dives dry how good they are, Chris, Ray, Rach, Brianna, myself… there are also a few platinum members who have made the switch too.
+Ask Will, Shara myself how nice it is to dive dry… there are also a few platinum members who have them too.
 You’ll see them on the surface interval nice and warm.

-A drysuit will last around 1000 dives, add in wrist seals and neck seals along the way, your drysuit will cost you $2.5/dive.
+A drysuit will last around 2000 dives, add in wrist seals and neck seals along the way, your drysuit will cost you $2.5/dive.
 A 7mm wetsuit (if they last 250 dives), will cost you $2.4/dive.
-A drysuit can be worn in temps between 0C and 25C, a 7mm will be suitable for the average person between 18C and 24C.
+A drysuit can be worn in temps between 0C and 25C, a 7mm will be suitable for the average person between 18C and 23C.

-There is also the nitrogen elimination argument too.
+There is also the increased risk of decompression sickness when you are cold.
 If you are cold, your body will reduce the flow of blood to your extremities and focus on keeping your vital organs at the optimum temperature.
 This is not good for nitrogen elimination (off gassing).

 SSI Instructor Certifier

 3000+ logged dives